michalkmet/xp-find-the-divisors/NOTES.md

 - ✅ Initial refactor
 - ✅ User stories
 - ✅ UAT1.1 - When user pass 1, it should return []
+- ✅ UAT1.2 - When user pass 4, it should return [2]